ipc-sim/ipc-toolkit/docs/source/tutorial/adhesion.rst

                 eps_c = 0.5

                 A = NormalAdhesionPotential(dhat_p, dhat_a, Y, eps_c)
-                adhesion_potential = A(normal_collisions, collision_mesh, velocity)
+                adhesion_potential = A(normal_collisions, collision_mesh, displacement)

 Normal Derivatives
 ^^^^^^^^^^^

-We can also compute the first and second derivatives of the normal adhesion potential with respect to the velocities.
+We can also compute the first and second derivatives of the normal adhesion potential with respect to the displacement.

 .. md-tab-set::